j05eph2000/mmnwtest/README.md

      * If **y** then masternode will automatically start if server reboots,
      * If **n** then you will have to start your wallet manually if server restart
   5. "Enter alias for new node.
 Name must be unique!
 (Don't use same names as for previous nodes on old chain if you didn't delete old chain folders!)"
-     * Enter name of your masterndoe (Name must be unique!)
+     * Enter name of your masternode (Name must be unique!) "e.g. MN1
   6. Now the script will:
      * Install wallet using bootstrap
      * Create CLI script for executing commands in command line (for example getinfo, masternode status so on…)
-     * Generate masternode priv key
+     * Generate masternode privatekey
      * Set port and RPC date (user, password, port,…)
      * Restart wallet
   7. **At the end when you finish to setting your masternode (or more of them) you will see data that you have to put in your HOT WALLET masternode.conf**